ppatierno/kafka-opentelemetry/README.md

 ## Instrumenting the Kafka clients based application

 Instrumenting the application means enabling the tracing in the Kafka clients.
-First, you need to add the dependency to the instrumented Kafka clients.
+First, you need to add the dependency to the Kafka clients instrumentation library.

 ```xml
 <dependency>